RancidDax/namazu.tools/top.md

 Omega must be below 20% health before it's enrage is cast: **Blue Screen**.

 ## Phase 5: Dynamis M & F - (Run: Dynamis)

+{: .everyone }
+> Each Run: Dynamis cast comes with a **HEAVY** raid-wide hit that should be appropriately mitigated by every class.

 This phase is very mechanically heavy, having 3 trios and lasting approximately 5 minutes.

 Each trio is split into a "mechanic" section and a "Hello World" section.
 During the Hello World sections, two players are assigned the debuffs: